I'm a fishing enthusiast that hates to throw things away. Learn how to fix your net like me so you don't have to buy a new one!

 After learning this knot, the repair can be completed.

-- Looking at the first picture to the right, there are three ripped sections, each having a point labeled 1, 2, 3, and 4
+- Looking at the first picture.
+There are three ripped sections, each having a point labeled 1, 2, 3, and 4

 - First, trim the unused line segments that extend from 1, 2, 3, and 4